SparkPost/matchbox_rails/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+If you want to use the gem in development as part of your Rails application locally you can add it to your gemfile:

+`gem 'matchbox_rails', path: '/yourpath/matchbox_rails'`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/sparkpost/matchbox_rails.